 Benefits of Agile Iterative Development

-Agile Iterative development was created as a more flexible alternative to the otherwise traditionally rigid method of Waterfall.
+Agile project management was created as a more flexible alternative to the otherwise traditionally rigid Waterfall approach.

 Sudhakar Gorti, CIO for Environmental Data Resources agrees, “One of the major benefits of Agile over Waterfall is that you see a deliverable on an iterative basis and the Product Owner can decide to make changes to the product backlog”.